-Daniel T. Davis is an education associate at the American Battlefield Trust.
+Daniel T. Davis is a Senior Education Associate at the American Battlefield Trust.
 He is a Co-Managing Editor of Emerging Civil War and co-author of six books in Savas Beatie's Emerging Civil War Series.
 He has also authored or co-authored articles in Blue & Gray Magazine, Civil War Times and Hallowed Ground.

 The oldest unit in continuous service in the Virginia National Guard, the 116 th Infantry Regiment was organized on November 3, 1741.
 Over the course of the next two centuries, the regiment played a major role in America’s armed conflicts.
 Known initially as the Augusta County Regiment and headquartered at Staunton, the unit’s primary responsibility was patrolling the Virginia frontier.
 Four companies from the regiment were called into service during the French and Indian War as well as Lord Dunmore’s War.